anisgodev/niofs-sftp/README.md

 When not defined, the working directory default normally to the user's home directory.

 ```java
 URI uri = new URI("sftp://" + user + ":" + pwd + "@" + host + ":" + port);
 Map<String, String> env = new HashMap<>();
 env.put("working.directory","/myWorkingDirectory");

 FileSystem sftpFileSystem = FileSystemProvider.newFileSystem(uri, env);
 Path path = sftpFileSystem.getPath("myRelativePath");
 ```

 ## Implementation

-  * Operating System: Actually, only a Linux Server is supported (ie the root begins with "/".
+  * Operating System: Actually, only a Linux/Solaris/Unix Server is supported (ie the root begins with "/").
   * The file system is not fully developed and tested against concurrency.